 Who is BombBomb For?

-Where Bonjoro mainly works with creators, online coaches, SaaS, and e-commerce brands, BombBomb targets a different set of industries; Real Estate, Mortgage, Automotive, and their UX and integrations stack is very much geared towards these markets.
+Where Bonjoro mainly works with solopreneurs, SaaS, and e-commerce brands, BombBomb targets a different set of industries; Real Estate, Mortgage, Automotive, and their UX and integrations stack is very much geared towards these markets.

-BombBomb vs. Loom vs. Bonjoro vs. Vidyard GoVideo: Pricing Comparison:
+BombBomb vs. Loom vs. Bonjoro vs. Vidyard: Pricing Comparison:

-BombBomb is geared towards Real Estate and offers annual subscriptions only.
+BombBomb is geared towards Real Estate and offers no free plan.

 Loom excel when it comes to simple, clean messaging, and this extends to their pricing.

 You can see everything you need to know right in the screen-shot below.
-The $10 Pro plan adds HD videos, unlimited storage, more robust editing tools, and video call-to-actions to their existing free screen recording tool.
+The $10 Pro plan (monthly billing) adds unlimited videos, unlimited recording length, and more robust editing tools.
+Beyond that, the enterprise pricing for teams is a 'speak to sales' option like with Bombbomb.

 Depending on your specific needs, one platform might make sense over the others.